fgasparro/EdgeDS-Docs/docs/EdgeDS_Installation.rst

   sudo ./OSIsoft.Data.Edge.Server

 Optionally, you can specify command-line options to override the default settings.
-You can view the defaule settings with the following command:
+You can view the default settings with the following command:

 ::